Our Basement Project Gallery

 Falls Church Finished Basement with Bathroom

 A great example of what we mean when we say “re-imagining the space under your existing roof.”
 Our client purchased her forever home and wanted to truly make it her own.
-The basement needed to serve two purposes: an inviting entertainment space and comfortable living quarters for her brother.
+The basement needed to serve two purposes: an inviting entertainment space and comfortable living quarters for a family member.
 Her goal was simple — it should feel like an apartment, not like “living in the basement.”

 She also needed additional storage and plenty of places to display an extensive art and sculpture collection.
 Our team handled the entire project from design and selections through construction.
 The finished space includes a wet bar, TV/lounge area, bedroom, bathroom, laundry room, gym, and a future woodworking shop.
 To make it all work, we opened the concrete slab in multiple rooms to add and relocate plumbing, and even installed an electrical outlet directly in the floor.
 The space isn’t furnished yet, but we’ll be back to photograph it once it’s fully decorated.